 |Strongly alkaline||8.5-9 pH|

 The level of nutrients will vary, depending on the soil’s pH.
-Growth of certain beneficial organism might be inhibited in extreme conditions (very acidic or very alkaline).
+The growth of certain beneficial organisms might be inhibited in extreme conditions (very acidic or very alkaline).

 Very Acidic (3-5 pH)